New London County, CT · Probate Cost

 • Filing fees and court costs in New London County follow Connecticut's reasonable compensation standard.

-• Contact the New London County Probate Court in New London for the current fee schedule applicable to probate filings.
+• Contact the New London County Probate Court in New London for the current fee schedule.

 Estate planning attorney's desk with legal files in New London County, Connecticut